NeoUCF/8-thread-prime-find/README.md

 * <https://stackoverflow.com/questions/13398212/can-i-use-priorityblockingqueue-with-multiple-threads>
 * <https://stackoverflow.com/questions/5695017/priorityqueue-not-sorting-on-add>

-Also Checkout the `commentedOut` branch to see other ideas and process tried.
+Also Checkout the `commentedOut` and `sieve` branch to see other ideas and process tried.